DefinedLearning/policies/privacypolicy.md

 ways:

 A. With your consent.
 We share information with your consent and at your direction.
-The Service is a communication tool that permits and encourages data sharing and communication between Users.
+The Service contains a communication tool that permits and encourages data sharing and communication between Users and students.
 A User may control which other Users may access her User Submissions, and may invite and authorize non-users to access her User Submissions.
 By accessing and using the Service through a license provided by an educational institution, employer, or other third party